 Canada and Denmark are signatories to the Convention on the Transfer of Sentenced Persons.
 This enables a Canadian imprisoned in Denmark to request a transfer to a Canadian prison to complete a sentence.
 The transfer requires the agreement of both Canadian and Danish authorities.

-As of August 1, 2018, it will be illegal to cover your face in public places in Denmark.
+It’s illegal to cover your face in public places.
+Exempted purposes include protecting yourself against the weather or health reasons.
 Failure to comply can lead to a fine.

 Dual citizenship is legally recognized in Denmark.

 If you are a Canadian citizen, but also a citizen of Denmark, our ability to offer you consular services may be limited while you're there.
 You may also be subject to different entry/exit requirements.

 Compulsory military service

 Male Danish citizens who reside in Denmark are subject to compulsory military service.
 Even if you’re a dual Canadian–Danish citizen, you may still be subject to this requirement.